hmrguez/Hermes/Readme.md

 ## Requirements

-You need to have typst installed in your system.
+You need to have [typst](https://typst.app/) installed on your system.

 # Startup